Doheny Memorial Library

 Staff members and student library assistants at Doheny’s Circulation Desk are available to answer borrowing questions and basic reference questions during all open hours.

-Paged items from the Grand Depository and recalled items are all available for patrons to pick up at the Circulation Desk.
+Recalled items are available for patrons to pick up at the Circulation Desk.
 Circulation staff also can retrieve DVDs from the East Asian Library collection for patrons.

 While staff members and student library assistants are available to answer basic reference questions during open hours at the front desk, Reference librarians are also available for in-person assistance at the Reference desk.
 See reference hours for the current semester.
 Librarian assistance is also available by telephone at 213-740-4039 during regular reference hours, email, by appointment, and 24 hours a day by live chat.